How We Got Started

 The certification process was developed by the foam industry in close collaboration with leading environmentalists, chemists, accredited laboratory research scientists, and bedding and furniture industry leaders.
 CertiPUR-US emissions and analysis methods are compatible with other standards such as Eco-label (EU), LGA (Germany), OkoTex 100 (Class IV Mattress) EUI, Blue Angel (Netherlands), IKEA, AQS Greenlabel and BIFMA criteria.

 The technical guidelines and testing requirements for the CertiPUR-US program are “living” documents, allowing for transparent revisions based on relevant scientific findings and new health, environmental and safety regulations.
-The CertiPUR-US certification is based on the established U.S. Voluntary Physical Performance and Environmental Guidelines for Prime Flexible Polyurethane Foam for Use in Furniture and Bedding (PDF).
+The CertiPUR-US certification is based on the established Physical Performance and Environmental Guidelines for Certification of Prime Flexible Polyurethane Foam for Use in Furniture and Bedding (PDF).
 The Guidelines set baseline criteria for product physical performance, component analysis, and product emissions evaluation and were developed to meet or exceed guidelines established by REACH, a European system of regulation for chemicals and their safe use that deals with registration, evaluation, authorization and restriction of chemical substances.

 Product Verification and Use of the Seal

 Michael Crowell, Executive Director, has been involved with the polyurethane industry for nearly four decades.
 Contact Mike about anything related to the CertiPUR-US program, but especially for questions related to technical issues and registration procedures.

 Helen Sullivan, Communications Counsel, has been working with foam suppliers since the mid-1990s on the marketing and communications front.
 Contact Helen if you have questions about certified foam, or (for manufacturers and retailers) to learn how to become a participating company.